 The beauty of having a pool is that it can provide hours of family fun and a refreshing respite to the hot summer’s heat.
 The downside to having a pool is that sometimes your filter and pump don’t function properly and you have to spend time troubleshooting it.
 The best way to determine if your pool pump is working properly is to spend a few minutes observing and evaluating your pool’s water and pump function to get hints as to how to pinpoint the cause of the problem.

 - Check the return flow and pressure gauge.
 These go hand in hand.
 If the pressure gauge on the pool filter starts to rise at least 10 points above its optimal running pressure, it’s time to perform a little maintenance.
-High pool filter pressure and a slow return flow usually indicates the pool filter is dirty and in need of a backwash or manual cleaning.
+High pool filter pressure and a slow return flow usually indicate the pool filter is dirty and in need of a backwash or manual cleaning.

 - Clean the skimmer basket and the pump basket.
 Sometimes dirt, leaves and debris caught in the skimmer and in the pump basket will cut down on the flow of water leaving the pool and entering the pump.
 Clean these areas and see if the pressure and return flow improve.